1. I can easily cycle 500 km but that might take me a month. Can I mix cycling/driving?

 4. Are the any training rides planned?

 Yes.
-There are two planned training rides.
-A 70 kilometer and 115 kilometer rides will occur in May.
+There are three planned training rides.
+A 70 kilometer and 115 kilometer rides will occur in May and an 105 kilometer ride in June.
 You will be notified by email (if registered).
 Notification will also be posted on our Facebook page.